JaredCorduan/CIPs/CIP-1694/README.md

 #### Ratification

 Governance actions are **ratified** through on-chain voting actions.
-Different kinds of governance actions have different ratification requirements but always involve **two of the three** governance bodies.
+Different kinds of governance actions have different ratification requirements but always involve **two of the three** governance bodies, with the exception of a hard-fork initiation, which requires ratification by all governance bodies.
 Depending on the type of governance action, an action will thus be ratified when a combination of the following occurs:

-* the constitutional committee approves of the action (`quorum`-many members vote 'Yes')
+* the constitutional committee approves of the action (the number of members who vote 'Yes' meet the threshold of the constitutional committee)
-* the DReps approve of the action (the stake controlled by the DReps who vote 'Yes' meets a certain threshold of the total registered voting stake)
+* the DReps approve of the action (the stake controlled by the DReps who vote 'Yes' meets a certain threshold of the total active voting stake)
 * the SPOs approve of the action (the stake controlled by the SPOs who vote 'Yes' meets a certain threshold over the total registered voting stake)

 > **Warning**
 > As explained above, different stake distributions apply to DReps and SPOs.

+A successful election of a new constitutional committee, a constitutional change or a hard-fork delays ratification of all other governance actions until the first epoch after their enactment.
+This gives a new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused by enacting a hard-fork do not have unintended consequences in combination with other actions.

 ##### Requirements